tillbiskup/fitpy/docs/roadmap.rst

 For version 0.1
 ===============

-* Semi-stochastic sampling of starting conditions (Latin hypercube sampling, LHS)
+* Plotters for evaluating the results of semi-stochastic sampling of starting conditions (Latin hypercube sampling, LHS)

+* Scaling of model and data: How?

 For later versions
 ==================

+* Fitting of several concurrent models (*i.e.*, "species") to one dataset

+* Omitting regions of data from fitting

 * Global fitting of several datasets at once